Source: Courtesy of Wikimedia Commons

 LITTLE, PHILIP FRANCIS, lawyer, politician, judge, and farmer; b.
 1824 in Charlottetown, son of Cornelius Little and Brigid Costin; m.
-4 May 1864 Mary Jane Holdright in Kingstown (Dun Laoghaire, Republic of Ireland), and they had eight sons and two daughters; d.
+4 May 1864 Mary Jane Holdright in Kingstown (Dun Laoghaire, Republic of Ireland), and they had eight sons and three daughters who survived to adulthood; d.
 21 Oct.
 1897 in Monkstown (Republic of Ireland).

 Rather than practise in his home town, Philip Little emigrated in 1844 to St John’s, Newfoundland.
 Since he never explained the move himself, the reasons must remain a matter for speculation.
 It is known, however, that his mother was a close relative of the O’Mara family of St John’s and that his father’s ships had occasionally taken cargoes there.
 As a result of such contacts Little may well have decided that St John’s offered considerable opportunities.
 There were no Catholic lawyers then practising in the predominantly Catholic town, and there was clearly room for an able and ambitious young man.
 He arrived armed with a letter from Young introducing him to the leading reform politician in Newfoundland, John Kent*, and opened for business.